 Born in Turkey but living in Germany Alev first started paragliding in 2009.
 A anesthesiologist by profession she is now also working in a flight school in Germany to become an instructor and tandem pilot in order to share the joy of flight.
 Since June 2018 she became responsible for the BGD Sales Turkey.

 Coming from a family of pioneering pilots in Brazil, Flying is part of Raphael's DNA.
 He has been flying paragliders and paramotors since 2008 and works as an instructor and tandem pilot in Sri Lanka and Europe.
 He is passionate about XC across Brazil and paramotoring over the Amazon.
 Raphael knows our paramotor range well and is our international paramotor sales guy.

-Anna was born and raised in the Caucasus mountains in Russia.
+Anna was born and raised in the Caucasus mountains.
 She started paragliding in 2007 and was instantly hooked.
 She is an interior designer by trade but has put her artistic life aside for now and made paragliding her work.
 Anna is a professional tandem pilot, working and traveling all over the world.
-She is in charge of BGD sales in Russia and the Balkans.
+She is in charge of BGD international sales.